-If you bought a tour in the Mexican Caribbean, you likely have to pay a tax.
-You are not the only one!
-Find out how much you have to pay and what it is for.
+If you bought a tour in the Mexican Caribbean, chances are you have to pay a dock tax.
+You're not the only one!
+Find out how much you have to pay and what it's for.

 Don't worry!
-This is not a shady payment or a scam to take advantage of visitors.
+This is not a shady payment or a scam to exploit visitors.
 All official and established companies have to pay for it.

-These taxes are levied by the government on tourism businesses (and therefore on visitors to these businesses) and are mandatory.
+The government levies these taxes on tourism businesses (and therefore on visitors to these businesses), and they are mandatory.
 In short, these taxes are used to maintain our beaches, natural parks, reefs, and infrastructure such as docks and marinas in good condition.

 How much does the dock tax cost?

-The dock and reef tax are charged together and have a cost of $15 USD per person.
+The dock and reef tax is charged and costs $20 USD per person.

 By paying these taxes, you can be sure that you are using the services of a company that cares about the care of marinas, docks, beaches, and reefs.
 Now, let's see in detail what each of these taxes consists of 👀.